hdevillers/go-fannot-documentation/docs/source/cmd/up_split.rst

 Description of ``uniprot-split``
 ********************************

-This programme splits an **UniProt** data file into *n* files.
+This program splits an **UniProt** data file into *n* files.
 It can be used to optimize some data treatments.

 Usage of ``uniprot-split``
 **************************